zoffixznet/perl6.party/post/Advent-2017-Grinch.md

 ## Ho-Ho-Ho

 Productivity at Christmas time drops to a standstill.
-People have the holidays and the New Year on their minds.
+People have the Holidays and the New Year on their minds.
 Wouldn't surprise me to see a whole bunch of `TODO` comments in all the codes.
 But what if we were able to detect and complain about them?
 There's nothing more Grinch-like than aborting program compilation whenever someone is feeling lazy!

 Perl 6 has Slangs.
 It's an experimental feature that currently does not have an officially supported interface, however, for our purpose, it'll do just fine.

-Using Slangs, it's possible to *lexically* mutate Perl 6's grammar and introduce language features and behaviour, just like a Perl 6 core developer would.
+Using Slangs, it's possible to *lexically mutate* Perl 6's grammar and introduce language features and behaviour, just like a Perl 6 core developer would:

     BEGIN $*LANG.refine_slang: 'MAIN',
         role SomeExtraGrammar {